cjacker/opensource-embeded-toolchains/README.md

-# Opensource Embeded Toolchains under Linux
+# Embeded Toolchains in opensource way

 This project aims to provide a series of step by step tutorials and related resources/tools/project templates to setup **opensource toolchains** and development environment **under Linux** for various **embeded devices**.